tolsen/spawn/README.markdown

     # wait for all N blocks of code to finish running
     wait(spawn_ids)

+If available, [Airbrake](https://github.com/airbrake/airbrake/) will be notified of any errors.

 ## Options

 The options you can pass to spawn_block are: